Rahul Gandhi’s remark ‘youth will start beating PM with sticks in 6 months’, irks BJP

 Modi govt has failed 'miserably' to create jobs, says Rahul Gandhi

-He also added that unemployment rate in India is at a 45-year high but nothing was spoken about it in budget by Narendra Modi or Nirmala Sitharaman.
+He also added that the unemployment rate in India is at a 45-year high but nothing was spoken about it in the budget by Narendra Modi or Nirmala Sitharaman.

-Attacking Rahul on his remarks at the PM Modi, Union minister and BJP leader Mukhtar Abbas Naqvi said that Congress want to convert this nation into Shaheen Bagh.
+Attacking Rahul on his remarks at the PM Modi, Union minister and BJP leader Mukhtar Abbas Naqvi said that Congress wants to convert this nation into Shaheen Bagh.